 Selecting a tree service should be considered carefully.
 Trees and shrubs add beauty and value to your property and deserve proper care.
-When you look for a tree service there should be a ISA Board Certified Master Arborist, a ISA Certified Arborist and a ISA Certified Tree Risk Assessor on staff to ensure your trees future health.
+When you look for a tree service, there should be an ISA Board Certified Master Arborist, an ISA Certified Arborist, and an ISA Qualified Tree Risk Assessor on staff to ensure your trees' future health.

-Start your search by doing a online search for ISA Board Certified Master Arborists in your area.
+Start your search online for ISA Board Certified Master Arborists in your area.

-If you are getting comparison bids, you may find they will vary considerably.
-One bid might include careful pruning according to National Arborist Association Standards and performed by a trained ISA Certified Arborists, reputable and insured company.
-A bid of much less on the same job might be a quick butcher job by an uninsured, and/or unlicensed person, that has no or little knowledge of the trees biology and how trees will respond.
-Be aware that bids of nearly the same amount may not represent the equivalent quality, the amount of work or the experience and eduction.
+If you are getting comparison bids, you may find they vary considerably.
+One bid might include careful pruning according to National Arborist Association Standards and perform by a trained ISA Certified Arborist reputable and insured company.
+A bid of much less on the same job might be a quick butcher job by an uninsured or unlicensed person with little or no knowledge of tree biology and how trees will respond.
+Be aware that bids of nearly the same amount may not represent the equivalent quality, the amount of work, or the experience and education.

-The important thing about gathering comparative bids is that each company estimates the same work, and that you understand the quality of work provided.
+The important thing about gathering comparative bids is that each company estimates the same work and that you understand the quality of work provided.
 You want to shop Value over price.
-This means all the companies you choose to receive bids from have the same credentials, education, insurance and equipment. it is important to have these companies put in writing what they are going to do in detail.
+All the companies you choose to receive bids from should have the same credentials, education, insurance, and equipment.
+It is essential to have these companies put in writing what they are going to do in detail.

-Topping, refers to the removal of major portions of a tree's crown by cutting branches indiscriminately or whole tops from trees.
-Topping severely injures and sometimes kills them outright.
+Topping, refers to removing significant portions of a tree's crown by cutting branches indiscriminately or whole tops from trees.
+Topping injures and sometimes kills them outright.
 So why would people ask to have a tree topped?
-There seems to be a few main reasons:
+There seem to be a few main reasons: